-Hans excels at resolving business and regulatory challenges to provide clear and actionable recommendations that translate into economic value and stability for clients and their communities.
+Hans excels at resolving business and regulatory challenges by providing clear and actionable recommendations that translate into economic value and stability for clients.
 He works on a variety of energy, telecommunications, and water utility matters before utility commissions in Maine and across the U.S., as well as before the FCC.

 In his past career, Hans advised international development projects regarding their environmental regulatory compliance obligations to U.S. government donors.
 After entering Vermont Law School, Hans was an articles editor for the Vermont Law Review and a teaching assistant.
 Before joining Verrill, Hans served as a law clerk to the Honorable Justice Andrew Mead of the Maine Supreme Judicial Court.